samuelbadman/Portfolio/README.md

 # Portfolio
-This repository creates the portfolio site at [samuelbadman.com](https://samuelbadman.com/).
+This repository creates the site at [samuelbadman.com](https://samuelbadman.com/).